munjaljatin/React-Dev/Episode 03 - Laying The Foundation/Theory/NOTES.md

 }
 ```

+### What is React `Functional Component`?

+A React `Functional Component` is a function that return some piece of JSX code.

 ## Q: Role of `type` attribute in script tag?
 What options can I use there?

 A: The `type` attribute specifies the type of the script.
 The type attribute identifies the content between the `<script>` and `</script>` tags.
 It has a Default value which is “text/javascript”.